guomo/ObsidianHelper/README.md

 ### Introduction
-ObisidianHelper is script that will help create repetitive and useful hiearchies for you obisdian note taking tool.
+ObisidianHelper is script that will help create repetitive and useful hierarchies for you obisdian note taking tool.
 As of this release it is focused on making a hierarchy suitable for a typical college course.
-You specifiy some basic info, and the helper will create the course folders, put a bare-bones structure for each week, and also install some templates for obisidean for things like book reading notes and written assignment brainstorming and draft writing.
+You specifiy some basic info, and the helper will create the course folders, put a bare-bones structure for each week, and also install some templates for Obsidian for things like book reading notes and written assignment brainstorming and draft writing.

 ![Screen shot](img/HelperOutput.png "Sample output")